inega/EFM_EFMD/README.md

-This directory contains all the files needed to characterize the small-scale heterogeneity structure and attenuation of the lithosphere using the EFM/EFMD Bayesian approach.
+This repository contains all the files needed to characterize the small-scale heterogeneity structure and attenuation of the lithosphere using the EFM/EFMD Bayesian approach.

 The network, array name, velocity source name and paths of the directories where we want